schuhmaj/polyhedral-gravity-model/README.md

 **Notice!** Only the ASCII versions of those respective files are supported!
 This is especially important for e.g. the `.ply` files which also can be in binary format.

-Good tools to convert your Polyhedron in a supported format (also for interchanging ASCII and binary format) are e.g.:
+Good tools to convert your Polyhedron to a supported format (also for interchanging ASCII and binary format) are e.g.:

 - [Meshio](https://github.com/nschloe/meshio) for Python